Looking for Pre-K opportunities? There are several options available in USD 266.

 The purpose of the Fee-based Pre-Kindergarten Program is to provide a high quality, school based early learning program for preschool aged children who are not eligible for the State Pre-Kindergarten program or Early Childhood Special Education program in the Maize School District.
 Details in reference to this program are as follows:

-- To be placed in the program, all paperwork and payment of $225 or $110 is due upon enrollment.
+- To be placed in the program, all paperwork and non-refundable payment of $250 or $125 is due upon enrollment.

 - Busing is not available for this program.